+More recently, outpatient detoxification has been shown to be as effective as inpatient treatment and less costly for people with less severe alcoholism.
+This requires daily follow-up and monitoring.
 Outpatient detoxification is commonly performed by using an anti-anxiety medication every 6 hours for the first 24 hours.
 Additional medication can be provided as medically necessary and doses can be decreased as symptoms resolve.
-Supportive care for patients undergoing detoxification includes providing treatment for nutritional and electrolyte deficiencies, monitoring withdrawal severity and abstinence, and providing referrals to alcoholism recovery programs and self-help meetings.
+Supportive care for patients undergoing detoxification includes providing treatment for nutritional and electrolyte deficiencies, monitoring withdrawal severity and abstinence, and providing referrals to alcoholism recovery programs and recovery meetings.